 As for qualification, there are two ways to show that a tester is qualified.
 The first is through certifications like the Offensive Security Certified Professional (OSCP) or Certified Ethical Hacker (CEH).
 These two are only examples, and other certifications can be attained to show technical capabilities to perform testing.

 The other way a tester can show technical skill is through experience.
 This will require more evidence gathering by the auditor, and an organization may need to be prepared to provide this.
 This will include evidence or information on previous engagements, details on previous work experience, references, and types of testing performed with information on the scope.
-In most cases, a consultancy will assist with providing this information, if requested, as part of the engagement.
+In most cases, a consultancy experienced with PCI will assist with providing this information, if requested, as part of the engagement.

 PCI Penetration Testing Frequency

-The frequency for penetration testing is defined by requirements 11.3.1 and 11.3.2 of the PCI-DSS document.
+Regardless of the compliance level, from 4 to level 1, the frequency for penetration testing is defined by requirements 11.3.1 and 11.3.2 of the PCI-DSS document.
 External penetration testing must be conducted at least annually and after any significant changes in infrastructure or applications.
 Refer to the PCI-DSS Penetration Testing Guidance for detailed information on what are considered significant changes requiring a penetration test.
 An example of an event that would require an external penetration test would be a new application that has been deployed that resides in and supports the CDE environment.

 For internal penetration testing, requirement 11.3.2 states it must take place annually with segmentation testing occurring every 6 months.
 Just like with external penetration testing, any significant changes would require additional testing to validate that the environment is secure, and the controls are operational.
 For this requirement, most organizations choose to do an internal penetration test every 6 months and do both segmentation testing and internal penetration testing at the same time.